1. Alphabet Work

 All Phases, 3-5 minutes

-Connected texts are included each week, including heart words and words containing previously taught phonograms, spelling rules and concepts.
-The purpose of these texts is to develop passage reading fluency and to expand vocabulary.
+Connected texts are included in all lessons each week.
+They include previously taught heart words and words containing previously taught phonograms, as well as spelling rules and concepts.

 Morphology Lessons

-In phases six and seven, a new morpheme is introduced in every lesson.
+In phases six and seven, a new morpheme is introduced every lesson.

 Phase

-The fourth of the five weekly lessons (Thursday during a typical week).
+The fourth of the five weekly lessons (lesson 4)

 2. Catch-up morphology Lessons

-Because 2024 sees the introduction of morphology to our resource, some students in existing Playberry Laser schools won’t have received morphology instruction prior to their point in the Playberry Laser scope and sequence.
-Classes new to Playberry Laser (entering the program higher than phase two) will also need to be caught up with the morphology instruction they have missed.
+These students will need to be caught up on the morphology instruction they have missed.
 Morphology catch-up lessons have been developed to get them up to speed.

-Morphology Catch-up lessons are 45-minute lessons that include revision of previously taught morphemes, teaching of a new morpheme, and activities for practising the new morpheme (including a connected text).
+Morphology Catch-up lessons are 45-minute lessons that include revision of previously taught morphemes, teaching a new morpheme, and activities to practise the new morpheme (including a connected text).

 Recommendations for Classes beginning in Phase 3 or 4